 Dr. Dominic Benford

-Dr. Dominic Benford is the Program Scientist for WFIRST, the Decadal Survey-recommended mission to conduct major surveys in the near-infrared to answer fundamental questions of the nature of dark energy, the distribution of dark matter, the occurrence of planets around other stars, and even to enable the direct imaging of planetary systems.
+Dr. Dominic Benford is the Program Scientist for WFIRST, the Wide Field Infrared Survey Telescope, the Decadal Survey-recommended mission to conduct major surveys in the near-infrared to answer fundamental questions of the nature of dark energy, the distribution of dark matter, the occurrence of planets around other stars, and even to enable the direct imaging of planetary systems.
 See https://wfirst.gsfc.nasa.gov for more information.
-He is also the Program Scientist for the Herschel mission and has science roles in other far-infrared astrophysics activities such as technology development and future mission concept studies.
+He also has roles in other long wavelength astrophysics activities such as the Origins Space Telescope (OST) and technology development.